My 15 Favourite Things to Do in Wrocław, Poland

 11. Book a tour of the local brewery

-12. Watch the city light up at the Neon Side Gallery
+12. Light up your night at the Neon Side Gallery

 A mural and neon signs at the Neon Side Gallery in Wrocław